abar494/wdcc-react-lab/spec/Session-01.md

 }
 ```

-Once you've done this, start your app in development mode (`npm start`), if it's not already running.
-You won't see your list on-screen just yet - that's because we need to render our `PokemonList` from within `App.js`.
+Once you've done this, start your app in development mode (`npm run dev` - or use the NPM script shortcut in VS Code), if it's not already running.
+You won't see your list on-screen just yet - that's because we need to render our `PokemonList` from within `App.jsx`.

-Currently, `App.js` renders a single heading.
+Currently, `App.jsx` renders a single heading.
 Start by modifying it to render a `<div>` instead.
 That div can contain an appropriate heading (e.g. "WDCC Pokédex"), along with our `PokemonList`.
-Remember that we first need to *import* our list from its JS file into `App.js`:
+Remember that we first need to *import* our list from its JS file into `App.jsx`:

 ```jsx
 import PokemonList from './PokemonList';